 For several centuries, the Philistines were a constant menace on Israel's southwestern flank.
 Richard Ritenbaugh summarizes what the Bible, history, and archeology have to say about this little-known yet biblically significant people.

-When we think of messiah, we think of Jesus Christ of Nazareth.
-The Bible, however, has a much broader definition of the term.
-Richard Ritenbaugh shows that the pagan emperor Cyrus the Great was also a messiah!
+When we think of messiah, we think of Jesus Christ.
+Yet the Bible has a much broader definition.
+The pagan emperor Cyrus the Great was also a messiah!

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.